 The Invention of Hugo Cabret by Brian Selznick: Orpah, clock keeper, and thief Hugo lives in the walls of a busy Paris train station where his survival depends on secrets and anonymity.
 An eccentric, bookish girl and a bitter old man who runs a toy booth in the station put Hugo's undercover life in jeopardy.
 A cryptic drawing, a notebook, a stolen key, a mechanical man, and a hidden message from Hugo's dead father form the backbone of this spellbinding mystery.
-(2008 Caldecott Medal)
+(2008 Caldecott Award Winner)

-The Case of the Missing Marquess by Nancy Springer: Fourteen-year-old Enola Holmes, the much younger sister of detectives Sherlock and Mycroft, is a late-life baby, a scandal in Victorian society.
+The Case of the Missing Marquess by Nancy Springer: Fourteen-yearold Enola Holmes, the much younger sister of detectives Sherlock and Mycroft, is a late-life baby, a scandal in Victorian society.
 She investigates the disappearance of their 64-year-old mother who leaves ciphers explaining why she left and how she is doing.
 Enola escapes from boarding school and her protective brothers, goes to London to look for her mom, but also solves the disappearance of young Viscount Tewksbury, the "Missing Marquess."

-When You Reach Me by Rebecca Stead: In 1979 New York City, a sixth-grader Miranda's best friend Sal abruptly quits being her friend, mysterious notes accurately predicting the future arrive (as she reads A Wrinkle in Time and tries to learn about time travel,) her apartment keys disappear, a homeless, crazy guy annoys her on the way to school, and her mom is practicing to appear on Dick Clark's \$20,000 Pyramid quiz show.
-(2009 Newbery Medal)
+When You Reach Me by Rebecca Stead: In 1979 New York City, a sixthgrader Miranda's best friend Sal abruptly quits being her friend, mysterious notes accurately predicting the future arrive (as she reads A Wrinkle in Time and tries to learn about time travel,) her apartment keys disappears, a homeless, crazy guy annoys her on the way to school, and her mom is practicing to appear on Dick Clark's \$20,000 Pyramid quiz show.
+All this comes together at the end of this 2009 Newbery Award winner.

 Surviving the Applewhites by Stephanie S. Tolan: Thirteen-year-old bratty Jake Semple has been expelled from several schools before being homeschooled by the Applewhites, a quirky, rural North Carolina "artistic dynasty" family.
 Since the family doesn't believe in telling students what or when to study, Jake is left to his own devices.
 As he becomes involved in the family's production of The Sound of Music, Jake allows himself to belong and begins to discover his own potential.
 (2003 Newbery Honor Book)